plausible/docs/docs/change-email.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Log in to your Plausible Analytics account and in the top right menu, click on your account name and choose "**Settings**" to enter your account settings.
+Log in to your Plausible Analytics account and in the top right menu, click on your account name and choose "**Account Settings**" to enter your account settings.

 <img alt="Access your account's settings" src={useBaseUrl('img/plausible-account-settings.png')} />